Europa League final 2019: How to watch LIVE on TV and online – when is the game?

 The Europa League is heating up with some of Europe’s biggest teams battling for silverware and a return to UEFA’s top table, the Champions League.

-Arsenal and Chelsea continue to represent the Premier League in the last eight.
+Arsenal and Chelsea continue to represent the Premier League in the final four.

-Both sides head into the second leg of their quarter-final ties in the lead.
+The Gunners beat Napoli 3-0 on aggregate following a pair of assured European displays.

-Arsenal beat Napoli 2-0 while Marcos Alonso spared Chelsea’s blushes with a late winner in a 1-0 victory over Slavia Prague.
+Chelsea were given a scare by Slavia Prague at Stamford Bridge but spared their blushes by edging to a 5-3 aggregate win.

 The final is sure to provide plenty of entertainment when it rolls around regardless of the match-up – but when is the showpiece game?